-Bio-based materials tend to be used in small quantities in asphalt mixtures (<1% by weight of the mix) and biofuels are rarely used for asphalt mixture production.
+Bio-based materials tend to be used in small quantities in asphalt mixtures (<1% by weight of the mix) and biofuels are rarely used for asphalt mixture production, although the market for bio-based asphalt additives has seen significant increases in volume over the past decade with much of that volume consisting of vegetable oil-based products.
 ISO 21930 requires inputs and outputs of biogenic carbon to be fully accounted for on a net-zero basis.
 However, the available public inventories for upstream energy and materials specified in Annex 1 do not adequately account for biogenic carbon uptake and emissions.

-Until upstream datasets adequately account for biogenic carbon uptake and emissions, a negative flow of CO_2 should not be assigned to GWP-100 when biogenic CO_2 enters the product system through biofuels or bio-based materials.
-However, there should be a positive flow of CO_2 to GWP-100 when biogenic CO_2 is emitted, such as through the combustion of biofuels.
+Until upstream datasets adequately account for biogenic carbon uptake and emissions, a negative flow of $CO_2$ should not be assigned to GWP-100 when biogenic $CO_2$ enters the product system through biofuels or bio-based materials.
+However, there should be a positive flow of $CO_2$ to GWP-100 when biogenic $CO_2$ is emitted, such as through the combustion of biofuels.
 This is a conservative approach that may over-estimate GWP-100, although the impact should be minimal in most cases.